Topological entanglement and number theory: Introduction

 where the boundary of the manifold $M$ consists of disjoint components: $\partial M = \Sigma_1 \sqcup \Sigma_2 \sqcup \ldots \sqcup \Sigma_n$ and $\mathcal{H}_{\Sigma_i}$ denotes the Hilbert space associated with the $i^{\text{th}}$ component.
 The Chern-Simons path integral on such a manifold associates a quantum state $\ket{\Psi}$ to $M$ which lives in the Hilbert space $\mathcal{H}_{\partial M}$.
 The entanglement structure of $\ket{\Psi}$ can be studied by tracing out a subset of the Hilbert spaces.
 It was shown in \cite{Balasubramanian:2016sro} that when $M=S^3 \backslash \mathcal{L}$, the probability amplitudes of the associated state $\ket{\mathcal{L}}$ are the partition functions of $S^3$ in the presence of link $\mathcal{L}$ which are also the quantum link invariants of $\ket{\mathcal{L}}$ (see \cite{Witten:1988hf}).

 Apart from the connection with knot theory, topological entanglement also has interesting number-theoretic properties, which can be seen in \cite{Dwivedi:2020rlo}.
 This motivation brings us to the present work, where we will study the R\'enyi entropies associated with torus link complements $S^3 \backslash T_{p,p}$ for various simple and semi-simple Lie groups.
 The manifold $S^3 \backslash T_{p,p}$ has $p$ number of disjoint torus boundaries, and the associated quantum state $\ket{T_{p,p}}$ lives in the tensor product of $p$ copies of $\mathcal{H}_{T^2}$.
 In particular, we investigate the number-theoretic properties of the entanglement measures associated with $\ket{T_{p,p}}$.
 Given the Chern-Simons theory with gauge group $G$ and level $k$, we show that the spectrum of the reduced density matrix in this case is given by the quantum dimensions of the integrable highest-weight representations associated with the affine group $G_k$.
 The important aspect of this paper is establishing a profound connection between the R\'enyi entropies of $\ket{T_{p,p}}$ and number theory.
 We show that the $k \to \infty$ limit of these R\'enyi entropies can be written in terms of the Witten zeta functions associated with the group $G$ evaluated at positive even integers.
-We make this connection by proposing a conjecture that relates the large $k$ asymptotics of the sum of inverse powers of quantum dimensions with that of Witten zeta functions.
-Using our conjecture, we explicitly compute the large $k$ limit of the R\'enyi entropies and write them in terms of zeta functions at positive integers.
+We make this connection by proposing a $q$-deformed version of Witten zeta functions using the Chern-Simons theory at level $k$ and studying its large $k$ limit.

+It is well known that the Witten zeta functions appear in the calculation of the symplectic volume of the moduli spaces of flat connections on Riemann surfaces of genus $g$, as given in reference \cite{witten1991}.
+Since we can write the semiclassical limit of the R\'enyi entropies of $\ket{T_{p,p}}$ in terms of classical Witten zeta functions, we can provide a geometric interpretation of the $k \to \infty$ limit of the Rényi and entanglement entropies in terms of these volumes.
+More broadly, our results point to an intriguing connection between topological entanglement, number-theoretic structures arising from Witten zeta functions, and the geometry of moduli spaces of flat connections.